idaholab/mastodon/doc/content/sqa/v_and_v/materials/isoil/pressure_dependency.md

 #### Results

 The engineering shear stress-strain backbone curve results for all cases are presented in [stiffness-comparison].
 The results are shown along with the user-defined backbone curve shown in [p-ref-backbone-input].
 The backbone curves were obtained in MOOSE by sampling the data during the initial load cycle, i.e., from 3 seconds to 4 seconds (see [#problem-statement]).
-It can be seen in [stiffness-comparison] that MASTODON effectively modifies the shear modulus while holding the shear strength for a particular strain increment equal to that defined by the original backbone curve.
+It can be seen in [stiffness-comparison] that MASTODON effectively modifies the shear modulus.
+For reasons similar to why the curves shown in [strength-comparison1] and [strength-comparison2] exhibit stiffness changes, strength changes, particularly at the lower strains of Case 1 and Case 2, can also be observed in this figure, even though $a_{0}=1$, $a_{1}=0$, and $a_{2}=0$.
+However, the ultimate shear strength at which the material completely fails, which corresponds to the maximum stress value defined by the backbone curve ([p-ref-backbone-input]), remains the same.

 !media media/materials/isoil/pressure_dependent_stiffness.png
        id=stiffness-comparison
        caption=The user-defined backbone curve and the engineering shear stress-strain curve in the ZX plane output by MASTODON during the initial loading cycle (from 3 seconds to 4 seconds) for the pressure dependent stiffness cases.

-[stiffness-comparison] shows that Case 1 results in a greater stiffness increase than Case 2.
++Qualitative Analysis:+ [stiffness-comparison] shows that Case 1 results in a greater stiffness increase than Case 2.
 Also, since [p-ref-modulus] results in $G=G_{0}$ when $b=0$, Case 3 is practically equivalent to the original backbone curve (the slight discrepancy arises from the presence of initial stresses, the tensile cutoff value, $p_{0}=-1$, and the application of the body force).
 These observations made from each of the three cases are arithmetically consistent with [p-ref-modulus].

 #### Complete Input File